ZakaHaceCosas/personaplus/README.md

 :us: R6 stands for 6th rewrite.

+About finishing this:

+> [!TIP]
+> **When will this be considered as done?**:
+>
+> As soon as the new codebase is capable of _at least_ all the features the app had with it's previous codebase at it's last version (0.0.1-R5-b24), `R6` will merge with `main`.

+And about releasing the new app:

+> [!TIP]
+> **Will it inmediatly release?**:
+>
+> No. There are some known errors that I don't really know how to fix, so I'll merge with them and when everything's in place I'll polish them before releasing.

 Hope this works :fire:

 Ah, by the way, finally the app is `SemVer` compliant.
+Next release will be `0.0.26-preapp.6`, being the MINOR number the previous "b`X`" number, and `.6` the previous "`-RX-`" code.

 NOTE: The repository will be inactive for several days, I am rewriting everything locally in a separate folder (so I can start from scratch with `create-expo-app`), that's why this looks dead.